khazarkhorrami/VGS_alignment/README.md

 ## model

 This folder contains all the python files needed for training, validation, and testing the various model versions.
 The training and validation losses as well as validation recalls at each epoch are saved as 'valtrainloss.mat'.
+At the same time, model weights are saved as model_weights.h5 file and updated in each epoch.
+To resume the training processe for a specific model, you need to set "use_pretrained" as "True" in configuration file, to enable the code to use previousely saved results and weights at starting point.

 ## testdata_setup